ajayjavabigdata/spring-consul-boot/ReadMe.md

 This is a Spring boot application having consul for reading and storing the configuration.
-It gives you feature to refresh properties with new value without restaring application.
+It gives you feature to refresh properties with new value without restarting application.
-You can configure refresh dealy time
+You can configure refresh delay time

 Install Consul::